 To be honest I wish I had spent more time at HARS as I didn’t really get to look in the second hangar and missed seeing aircraft in the back of it!
 Unfortunately the grand old airline dame of the HARS collection, the Lockheed C-121C Super Constellation “Connie” was not present as part of the show display (that I saw at least and it would have been hard to miss this big bird!).

-I look forward to the day somewhere down the track where we will be able to see at least one Neptune flying alongside the HARS Consolidated PBY-6A Catalina amphibian and their newly acquired (and recently retired) RAAF Lockheed AP-3C Orion.
+I look forward to the day somewhere down the track where we will be able to see maybe a Neptune aircraft flying alongside the HARS Consolidated PBY-6A Catalina amphibian again.
 RAAF maritime patrol history will come to life in a spectacular way when that happens!